- A quick glance at what nibbler tool to use

 How about manual nibblers?

-There are also conventional manual nibbler designs, the pressure is usually applied in a single motion.
-There is often a considerable amount of force required, which places a great deal of stress on the blade, these, however, are only usable for the smallest of metal-cutting jobs, comparable to a pair of tin snips, however, they can sometimes cut around corners more easily.
+Manual nibblers have conventional designs.
+The pressure is usually applied in a single motion.
+There is often a considerable amount of force required, which places a great deal of stress on the blade.
+These, however, are only usable for the smallest of metal-cutting jobs, comparable to a pair of tin snips.

 What metals and thickness can nibblers cut?

 Hand-operated nibblers are usually used for cutting sheet metal.
-Most commercially-available models can cut metal at the thickness of up to 18 gauge.
-Most nibblers can also be used to cut aluminum, copper, corrugated iron, PVC, and zinc.
+Most commercially available models can cut metal at a thickness of up to 18 gauge.

 Hand nibblers are especially useful for making inside cuts in sheet metal, even with tiny starting holes.